-The southern border has received the lion’s share of attention in recent years, but it might be time to focus attention to the northern border, as new U.S. Customs and Border Protection (CBP) data shows that apprehensions increasing significantly.
+The southern border has received the lion’s share of attention in recent years, but it might be time to focus attention to the northern border,

 According to CBP data, a total of 4,316 noncitizens were arrested at the northern U.S. border in fiscal year 2018 – the highest number in eight years.
 Between FY2017 and FY2018, total arrests at the northern border increased by 43 percent.